HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/visitors/signout.md

 1. Drag a **form** node onto the canvas.
    - Select the New Visitor group.
    - Set the Size to "6 x 8"
-   - Set the Label to "Sign In"
+   - Set the Label to "Sign Out"
    - In **Form elements** ensure there are two fields.
 Values should be:
      - Badge Number, badgeNo, Text.
      - Time Out, time_out, Time.